aparnaTumuluru/Test/README.md

-The script run_analysis.R does the following:
+Notes:

-Expects the "UCI HAR Dataset" Folder to be present in the working directory.
+1.Expects the "UCI HAR Dataset" Folder to be present in your working directory.

-If not, please uncomment the below lines from  run_analysis.R for it to automatically download and run analysis on it.
+If not, please uncomment(remove # symbol) the below lines from run_analysis.R file for it to automatically download
  #download.file("https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip",filename)
  #unzip(filename)

-  Expects tidyr and dplyr packages to be installed.
+ 2. Expects tidyr and dplyr packages to be installed.
   If not, please run the below lines before executing the R file. install_packages("tidyr) install_packages("dplyr") library(tidyr) library(dplyr)

-The end result is shown in the file result.csv that is created in your working folder.
+3.The end result is shown in the file result.csv that is created in your working folder.

 Execution steps: